Whether you’re an athlete, powerlifter, bodybuilder, or a typical fitness enthusiast, having solid glutes is essential.

 - Always use your front foot to lift yourself onto the box.

-Other than regular step up, you can do several types of step-ups. such as lateral step-up, diagonal step-up, Cross over step-up.
+Other than regular step-up, you can do several types of step-ups, such as lateral, diagonal, and cross over step-ups.

 2. Hex or Trap Bar Deadlift

-The study suggests that doing hex bar deadlift generates higher glute activation than other exercises like sumo deadlift, split squat, lunges, etc.
+Hex-bar deadlifts generate higher glute activation than other exercises like the Sumo deadlift, split squat, and lunge.

-- Stand upright in the hip-width stance in the middle of hex bar.
+- Stand upright in the hip-width stance in the middle of the hex bar.